riyakwl28/auto_news/README.md

 ```

 ### Predict
-**You send:**  A flag("google" or "other") which selects which crawled articles to predict whether from Google or from Websites' RSS and a confidence score which determines the threshold of probability of predcition below which the articles will be eliminated.
+**You send:**  A flag("google" or "other") which selects which crawled articles to predict whether from Google or from Websites' RSS and a confidence score which determines the threshold of probability of predcition below which the articles will be eliminated.<br/>
 **You get:** A JSON response.

 **Example Request:**